makeruniverse/docs/docs/workshops/workshops.md

 ##26th November: Mini-Me
 Led by Nicolai, you will scan yourself and create a personalized 3D model.
 The designs are refined with 3D sculpting software and produced using a 3D printer.
 (1:00 – 5:00 PM)

+##27th November: User Story Mapping (German)
+Guided by Agile Coach Markus Güntert, we will learn how to break down feature ideas into user stories along the customer journey, so that development can be prioritized.
+(10:00 – 6:00 PM)

 ##28th November 3D Printing
 Get to know the basics of 3d printing with our expert David.
 We will cover the software, the printers, and the materials you need to make your first 3d print.
 (3:30 – 5:00 PM)

 <br />
 December 2024

+##2nd December: Roles & Team Chemistry (German)
+Markus Güntert will teach you about different roles in real software development teams in the industry.
+Explore your own profile and jointly define roles & responsibilities for your project team.
+(10:00 – 6:00 PM)

 ##3rd December: Laser Cutting Basics
 David teaches you how to use our laser cutter safely and effective.
 This introduction workshop is mandatory for you to use our laser cutter.
 (3:00 – 5:00 PM)